lyh990517/Compose-Calendar-Template/README.md

 ![cal](https://github.com/lyh990517/compose-calendar/assets/45873564/d5ea635c-87db-40d7-96c0-cce64a11f2f3)

 ## Overview
 Compose Calendar is a sample calendar component built using Jetpack Compose for Android.
 It provides a customizable calendar view with various features.
-I encourage you to star this repository if you find it useful!
+I encourage you to ⭐star⭐ this repository if you find it useful!

 ## How to Use
 To use Compose Calendar in your Android app, follow these steps: